 Centrelink directly pays the allowance to recipients.

 When you become an NDIS participant, your plan will include any supports the NDIS will fund.
-This includes any reasonable and necessary transport-related funded supports, this means you will no longer be eligible for Centrelink's Mobility Allowance because the NDIS now covers those Mobility Allowance costs in your NDIS plan.
+This includes any reasonable and necessary transport-related funded supports, this means you will no longer be eligible for Centrelink's Mobility Allowance because the NDIS may cover those Mobility Allowance costs in your NDIS plan.

 You need to advise Centrelink when your NDIS plan is approved.
 If you don't tell Centrelink within 14 days you may be over paid.